 Preparation – For Women

-There are several ways you can learn to insert the catheter while sitting on the toilet or in your wheelchair, when standing or by putting one foot up onto the toilet seat to enable you to locate your urethra more easily.
+Learn to insert the catheter while sitting on the toilet or in your wheelchair, when standing, or by putting one foot up onto the toilet seat to enable you to locate your urethra more easily.
 You can experiment and decide which way feels most comfortable.

 If you are a woman and find it hard to locate your urethra, try using a mirror to see where your urine comes out.
 Once you have done this several times you will probably not need a mirror.
 You can do it over the bath if it’s easier.